 - Homeschooling affidavits

 - Retirement and death benefit designations

 Does Chase Bank notarize?
 If you have an account with Chase Bank, you can get your documents notarized for free at participating locations.
 Most but not all Chase Bank branches have a notary.
 If you have a Chase account and want to get your document notarized, find your nearest Chase Bank location.
 Once you find your nearest bank, just call to make sure they offer notary services.
 Keep these things in mind when you call:

 - Can you make an appointment?
 Notaries may be available only during certain hours so you should try to make an appointment to make sure a notary will be there when you stop by.

 - What can you get notarized?
 Some banks place restrictions on the types of documents they may handle, so make sure Chase can notarize your specific document.

 - Does it cost anything?
 If you have a Chase account, you can get your documents notarized for free.
 If you don’t have an account, see if you can use the notary services and how much that costs.

 Where Else Can You Find a Notary?

 If you are a Chase Bank customer, you can get your documents notarized for free.
 If you are not a customer, you will probably have to pay an extra fee.
 In general, you’ll have to pay less than $5.00 for notary fees, but these costs vary by state.
-Go here to see the maximum notary fee you can be charged , by state.
+See the maximum legal fee by state.